 I am an environmental anthropologist whose research focuses on the relationship between environmental change, economic development, and indigenous livelihoods.
 My work encompasses three broad research projects.
-My current project, Investing in Indigeneity: Development and the Politics of Abundance in Peru, explores small-scale development initiatives focused on indigenous entrepreneurship and ecological expertise in a network of communities in Andean Peru.
-This work argues for rethinking the practices and policies of sustainable development in a country that has been reshaped by a mining boom since the 1990s.
+My current project, Extracting Sustainability, consists of a book manuscript in progress and a series of related journal articles rooted in a decade of ongoing ethnographic research in Peru.
+This work explores small-scale development initiatives focused on indigenous entrepreneurship and ecological expertise in a network of communities in Andean Peru.
+Building on several case studies, I argue for rethinking the practices and policies of sustainable development in a country that has been reshaped by a mining boom since the 1990s.
 Do NGO-driven projects identified as "sustainable" have anything in common with Peru's large-scale extractive development?
 I suggest that these are fundamentally linked.
-Development is best defined not as a way to alleviate poverty, but as a concept that roots a deeper effort to unleash a nation's resource abundance.
+Development big and small is best defined not as a way to alleviate poverty or improve livelihoods, but more fundamentally as the work of managing a nation's resource abundance.

-A second book project I have initiated is tentatively titled After Development: Climate Change and the New Frontiers of Sustainability.
-That book will examine the local implications of global climate change for indigenous communities in the highlands of Latin America and islands of South Asia.
+A second project I have initiated is tentatively titled After Development: Climate Change and the New Frontiers of Adaptation.
+That research will examine the local implications of global climate change for communities in the highlands of Latin America and islands of South Asia.

-This year at F&M, I am also launching the Environmental Migration Lab, a collaborative, student-driven project.
-We are pairing migrant life histories with mapping tools to follow the journeys people take when they migrate due to environmental change.
+At Franklin & Marshall, I have launched the Environmental Migration Lab, a collaborative, interdisciplinary, student-driven digital humanities project housed in Hackman Hall.
+In a project that combines the methods of Story Maps with Story Corps, we are pairing migrant life histories with mapping tools to follow the journeys people take when they migrate due to environmental change.
 Our initial focus is migrants and refugees in Lancaster, PA, recently deemed "America's refugee capital."
 We will have a website up soon.
 If you are an F&M student and interested in contributing to this project, please send me an email.

-I completed my Ph.D. in sociocultural anthropology at the University of Chicago, and spent last year as a Postdoctoral Fellow in Global Governance at McGill University’s Institute for the Study of International Development.
+I completed my Ph.D. in sociocultural anthropology at the University of Chicago.
+Before coming to F&M I was a Postdoctoral Fellow in Global Governance at McGill University’s Institute for the Study of International Development.

 2017 Hirsch, Eric.
 Investment’s Rituals: “Grassroots” Extractivism and the Making of an Indigenous Gold Mine in the Peruvian Andes.
 (Theme Issue: Rendering Land Investable).
 Geoforum Vol. 82.
 259-267.